lebaston100/MIDItoOBS/README.md

 You will only be asked for Input Scale setup if it's required for the function(SetSourcePosition, SetSourceRotation, SetSourceScale, SetSyncOffset, SetTransitionDuration).

 The first value you have to enter(lower output value) is the value that will be sent when the fader is sending a 0.
 The second value you have to enter(higher output value) is the value that will be sent when the fader is sending a 127.
-The range between the 2 numbers will be interpolated.
+The range between the 2 numbers will be interpolated linearly.

 ## Sidenotes:

-- You can change the IP and Port by modifying the main.py(line 5/6) and setup.py(line 6/7) with a text editor if the scritp is running on another PC on the network.
+- You can change the IP and Port by modifying the main.py(line 5/6) and setup.py(line 6/7) with a text editor if the script is running on another PC on the network.

 ## Setting up "macros" (optional):